egeeamu/voskhod/README.md

 > git clone https://github.com/egeeamu/voskhod

 The first time you use the pipeline you have to download associated tools and compile them.
-The following commands achieve this task.
+The following commands achieve this task automatically.
 In the voskhod folder type:

 > chmod +x *.sh